 Leader contact and approval is required before each trip to ensure that essential arrangements have been made and that trip members have qualifying experience and necessary equipment.
 No reservation is confirmed unless payment is made to the leader immediately upon approval, Unless specified otherwise by the leader, there are no refunds given for cancellation within seven (7) days prior to trip departure.

-There is a nominal fee for each trip to cover the food and other expresses incurred for the trip.
-The fee varies according to leader, length, and type of trip.
+There is a nominal fee for each trip to cover permits, campsites and other expenses incurred for the trip.
+The fee varies according to the length and type of trip.
 The fee can be reduced for anyone with a limited income, at the discretion of the leader.

 Each leader sets and communicates the a cancellation policy for their trips